xyzhengg/Wordle-Project/README.md

 14. DONE Add +score to play again modal
 14. DONE Pulse on-screen play again button and make it orange
 15. DONE Update instructions modal with pictures and instructions on points system
-16. Change alert word not real to a modal
+16. DONE Change alert word not real to a modal
 14. DONE Delay for winner and loser and xin yu functions
 14. DONE Flip tiles animation for special "Xin Yu" word
 15. Sound?
-16. Keyboard function?
 17. Make it fit to different screen sizes?